Refresh your spirit along one of Japan’s greatest hiking trails – a pristine forest that’s home to ninja culture and giant salamanders

 Akame 48 Waterfalls is a gorgeous 4-kilometer-long (2.5-mile) hiking trail located in Akame, Nabari City, Mie Prefecture.
 There are 5 main waterfalls, and a number of other smaller ones along the route.
 The Japanese characters for ‘48’ in the name simply mean ‘many’ in this instance, and do not indicate the real number of cataracts around the path, which are actually even more numerous.
 The trail runs through a steep ravine, and is cool and refreshing in the summer.
 Seasonal changes attract large numbers of photography enthusiasts, and the area’s autumn foliage is especially spectacular in early- to mid-November.
 Some brave camera-toting hikers visit in the winter, to capture the beauty of frozen falls.

-A number of special events take place throughout the year, including religious rituals and lighting illuminations in the summer.
+A number of special events take place throughout the year, including religious rituals and bamboo lantern illuminations in the autumn and winter.
 The region is steeped in the history of the ninja - mercenary covert agents that were engaged in intelligence activities during the 15th to 18th centuries.
-When this area was part of a state called Iga, ninja used the ravine for training and meditation activities.
+When this area was part of Iga Province, ninja used the ravine for training and meditation activities.
 Today, you can rent a ninja costume and explore the trail while on a Ninja Training Experience!

 The pristine rivers and falls are also home to rare giant salamanders (Andrias japonicus) - the largest amphibian in the world.
 They are a protected species, and designated as a special national monument.
 Truly gigantic, these creatures can reach lengths of 1.8 meters (6 feet) and live more than 50 years.
 If you’re lucky, you can see them in the rivers between spring and autumn while exploring the trail.
 A visit to the Japan Salamander Center offers a close-up view of these fascinating creatures.